dwengovzw/Blockly-for-Dwenguino/README.md

 ## Dwenguinoblockly

-Dwenguinoblockly is a javascript application with nodejs backend which enables programming of the Dwenguino board (dwengo.org/dwenguino) using the blockly graphical code editor.
+Dwenguinoblockly is a javascript application with nodejs backend which enables programming of the Dwenguino board (dwengo.org/dwenguino) using the blockly graphical and textual code editor.
+Most of the application runs in browser.
+However, some parts, like the compilation service, user management, and logging system are contained in the backend application.
+Both applications can be run independently of each other.

 The application has the following features: